-the UPWP every other year in accordance with the current Florida MPO Program Management Handbook.
+MPO Program Management Handbook.
 Further, the UPWP is submitted to federal and state review agencies according to the dates, processes and agencies described in the handbook.
-The draft UPWP is submitted to the TPO's Technical Coordinating Committee (TCC), Citizens Advisory Committee (CAC) and

-Bicycle/Pedestrian Advisory Committee (BPAC) for their review and recommendation.
+The draft UPWP is submitted to the TPO's Technical Coordinating Committee (TCC), Citizens Advisory Committee (CAC) and Bicycle/Pedestrian Advisory Committee (BPAC) for their review and recommendation.
 With the committees' recommendations and public input, the TPO Board reviews and approves the UPWP for submittal to federal and state review agencies for comment.
 The final UPWP, addressing federal and state review agency comments, is submitted to the TCC, CAC and BPAC for final recommendations to the TPO Board.
-The TPO approves the final UPWP, which is then sent to review agencies for final acceptance.
+The TPO then approves the final UPWP, which is then sent to reviewing agencies for final acceptance.
 With final acceptance by federal and state review agencies, the UPWP becomes effective for the coming two fiscal years which commence on July 1 of the first year.